KIIS Network: Current stations

 Mix 106.3 Canberra is a joint-venture with Southern Cross Austereo and programmed as part of the Triple M network.
-However, it does air some networked programming from joint venture partner ARN (The Christian O'Connell Show from Gold 104.3 Melbourne and Jonesy & Amanda from Gold 101.7 Sydney).
+However, it does air some networked programming from joint venture partner ARN (The Christian O'Connell Show from Gold 104.3 Melbourne and Jonesy & Amanda from Gold 101.7 Sydney) until 2022, In March 2022, the station switched from the KIIS Network to the Gold Network due to its format shifting towards classic hits, with shows like the Kyle & Jackie O Hour of Power replaced by Jonesy & Amanda's JAM Nation.